 While these pots are pretty, they don’t have drain holes, so if you overwater the orchid, the roots will rot.
-For this reason, I like to use orchid pots like this one:
+For this reason, it is recommended to use orchid pots like this one:

-You can find orchid pots at home improvement stores, the internet, or you can hire a potter to make them for you (which is what I did).
+You can find orchid pots at home improvement stores, the internet, or you can hire a potter to make them for you.
 The holes on the sides and bottom provide air flow and allow the roots to grow in all directions, like they would in the wild.

 Choosing the right potting media is just as important as finding the right pot.
 Phalaenopsis prefer bark and perlite, often sold as ‘orchid mix’ at home improvement stores.
 It comes in several varieties, ‘coarse’ and ‘fine’ being the most readily available:

-While orchid mixes provide the best drainage, most orchids I’ve bought have come potted in sphagnum moss like this:
+While orchid mixes provide the best drainage, most orchids come potted in sphagnum moss like this:

 Sphagnum holds moisture for days, which keeps the orchid alive while it’s waiting to be purchased, but once you get it home, monitor the roots daily to make sure they’re not in standing water.
 When your orchid is done blooming, you should transplant it into orchid mix.

-If you live in a dry area like I do, your orchids will need plenty of water.
-I’ve heard many people use ice cubes to water their orchids, but remember, these are tropical plants and don’t like to be near anything freezing.
+If you live in a dry area, your orchids will need plenty of water.
+Many people use ice cubes to water their orchids, but remember, these are tropical plants and don’t like to be near anything freezing.

-An orchid pot paired with orchid potting mix will provide a lot of ventilation, so I keep my orchids in catch trays that always have water in them, like this:
+An orchid pot paired with orchid potting mix will provide a lot of ventilation, so it's recommended to keep orchids in catch trays that always have water in them, like this:

 Every other month, add diluted orchid fertilizer to the bark at the base of the plant.
 This will keep your orchids growing beautifully and flowering regularly.